Documentation Index

 Add the Translation element from the form palette

-Select the Translation element from the form builder palette.
+Translation element in the form builder palette

 In the Edit Field popup, configure the following settings: